22 June 2024

 The original anime episode was split between exploration and dialogue in the first part and action in the second (of the gung-ho kind for some of the team!).
 Someone must've thought that needed redress, so additional action scenes have been added in the first half and, not to be outdone, even more explosive moments squeezed into the already combat-packed finale.
 It's a little overwhelming.

-NOTE: The promised sixth volume was due for publication on 12th May 2015, but it was cancelled.
-It was to be the beginning of the Laughing Man arc.
+NOTE: a promised sixth volume was due for publication on 12th May 2015, but was cancelled.
+It was to be the beginning of Kinutani's four-volume adaptation of the Laughing Man arc.
+At time of writing, no official English language translation of it exists on paper format.

 No comments: